STAMP-project/stamp-courseware/conf-test-amplification/use-cases/README.md

-# Test Amplification use cases
+# Test configuration amplification use cases
 From this page you can navigate to several use cases investigated during the development of [CAMP](https://github.com/STAMP-project/camp):

   - [ProActive CAMP example](https://stamp-project.github.io/camp/pages/activeeon.html): [ProActive](https://proactive.activeeon.com/) is a workflow engine to automate and orchestrate business processes on on-premises and cloud environments, developed by [ActiveEon](https://www.activeeon.com/).
 In this example you'll find ActiveEon results using CAMP within their development and CI/CD processes.